Contact us for more info about Colombia Road Cycling Adventure

 Medellín

 Today we’ll acclimatize to the Colombian way of life as we explore the city by bike.
-We’ll drink premium coffee, sample local fruit, visit some of the top attractions and maybe take a cable car ride over the Barrios.
+We’ll drink premium coffee, sample local fruit, visit some of the top attractions and maybe take an optional cable car ride over the Barrios.

 Meals: Breakfast, Lunch